ACANP: Discover How to Create Different and Inspiriting Nature Photographs

 I always meet two types of participants in my courses.
 Some have specific goals that they want to achieve before the end of their stay.
 Others start to get bored on the ground when making photos.
 Without any specific goal, they only want to open up new creative doors.
 In both cases, I adapt my talks to the expectations of each photographer.
 My pedagogical progressions are always planned to meet the wishes of each.

 A workshop is a significant financial cost for many people.
-I are fully aware of this.
+I am fully aware of this.
 But as I want to stick to the best expectations of each participant, the preparatory work is enormous.
 I use to say that the price depends on the value that the participants give to their training.

 Many participants who have been following me for years have explained that they felt like winners after taking a class with me.
 Many of them have tried to train through forums or websites.
 Once in the field, the reality is often very different.
 The theory becomes difficult to put into practice—no one is behind the photographer's back to correct him or explain to him how to make the right pictures.